jenwachter/php-redis-queue/README.md

     1. If the callback does not throw an exception, it is considered successful.
 If the callback throws an exception, it is considered failed.
     1. The job is removed from the processing queue and added to either the failed or success list.
 1. Calls an _after_ callback for the job type, if defined.
-1. If the job is part of a group and all jobs within the group have completed, the worker calls the `group_after` callback, if defined.
+1. If the job is part of a [job group](#job-groups) and all jobs within the group have completed, the worker calls the `group_after` callback, if defined.
 1. The queue moves on to the next job or waits until another is added.

 ## Quick example